EmbryonicDev/calculator/README.md

 The last operator clicked on will be used to execute the calculation, which means you can click on multiple operators without error.

-Keyboard support for numbers (excl Numpad numerials).
+Keyboard support for numbers (excl Numpad numerals).

  Use 'c' to clear all